cheldon-cn/thirdparty/snippet/memomanager.md

 ## solution

-1.prepare and install IDEA ,and configure jdk ;
+1. prepare and install IDEA ,and configure jdk ;

-2.in IDEA, open jar module,compile and package it into  target jar file "target.jar"; copy the atrget jar file into target host which u wanna debug;
+2. in IDEA, open jar module,compile and package it into  target jar file "target.jar"; copy the atrget jar file into target host which u wanna debug;

-3.in IDEA Run/Debug Configurations,add new Configuration by selecting 'Romote'  ;
+3. in IDEA Run/Debug Configurations,add new Configuration by selecting 'Romote'  ;then configure 'Remote' ;
-  then configure 'Remote' ;
   ```
   Debugger mode: Attach to remote JVM
   Transport : Socket